akbarazimifar/Isearch/README.md

 option:
-    -h, --help          show this help message and exit -d, --download      download the profile picture of the target -t, --tagged        displays all profiles that have been tagged by the target -f, --follows       shows the number of followers and following
+    -h, --help          show this help message and exit -c, --checker       checks if you have correctly submitted your session ID
+    -d, --download      download the profile picture of the target -t, --tagged        displays all profiles that have been tagged by the target -f, --follows       shows the number of followers and following